automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Utahraptor.md

 # Utahraptor
-## Description: Probably the biggest raptor that ever lived.
+## Probably the biggest raptor that ever lived.